AN: So begins the editing of the old chapters. The horror.

-Ruby crossed her arms and looked the other way"…shut up."
+Ruby crossed her arms and looked the other way. "…shut up."
+She mumbled, clearly embarrassed.

 Time for the kill.

 "Hey now don't frown you're going to worry your boyfriend with a look like that on your pretty face."
-I said acting conqueringly.
+I said acting concernedly.

 I raised a hand to my mouth to help mask a grin.
 Game, set and match.
 The undisputed Champion once again, the one and only Jaune Arc!